-It’s a miracle if anybody plays a sport professionally, today we will take a look at families that had multiple members play at the highest levels of sports.
+It’s a miracle if anybody plays a sport professionally; today, we will take a look at families that had multiple members play at the highest levels of sports.
+To have multiple family members who are great athletes at the highest level is rare.

 Sterling was a 6-time All-Pro wideout who contributed 65 touchdowns before an injury ended his career just two years before their Packers won their title in 1996.
 Luckily for Sterling, Shannon presented him with his first of three championship rings as an act of sacrifice from Big bro.
 Shannon would appear in 8 Pro Bowls and become one of the most fantastic tight ends since Tony Gonzalez.